supervisely-ecosystem/template-import-from-file/dev/main.md

 # Custom Import

-This README provides an overview of the custom import template and describes the various import scenarios it can cover.
-The import template is designed to facilitate the import of custom formats used by enterprise developers and engineers.
-It offers flexibility and ease of use in handling different import scenarios.
+This guide provides an overview of the custom import template and describes the various import scenarios it can cover.
+The import template is designed to speed up and simplify development of import apps.

 ## More details about `sly.app.Import`

+💻 [Source code](https://github.com/supervisely/supervisely/blob/master/supervisely/app/import_template.py)

 `sly.app.Import` class will handle export routines for you:

-💻 [Source code](https://github.com/supervisely/supervisely/blob/master/supervisely/app/import_template.py)

 - ✅ Check that selected team, workspace, project or dataset exist and that you have access to it
 - ⬇️ Download your data from Supervisely platform to remote container or local hard drive if you are debugging your app